appsody/website/content/docs/stacks/develop.md

 ### License

 You must provide a valid license when developing a stack.

+## Create your project templates

+A stack can have multiple templates, perhaps representing different classes of starter applications using the stack technology components.

+Capabilities that apply to all templates are better suited for inclusion in the stack image.

 ## Application build and deployment
 Stack creators must provide a `Dockerfile` that defines how to build the container image for the Appsody application, including both capabilities from the stack, and the developer's application.